-I have had several years of experience using SawStop contractor and professional models in the woodwork industry.
-That has led me to the SawStop contractor vs Professional debate.
-I have tried both mobile and heavy-duty table saws from home and at my workshop.
+I have several years of experience with SawStop contractor table saw and SawStop professional saw models in the woodworking industry.
+This has led me to the SawStop contractor vs Professional debate.
+I have tried portable and heavy duty table saws at home and in my shop.

-It was a journey filled with mistakes and comparisons that contribute to the discussion.
-Amongst other features, you need to look at speed, dust collection system, durability, height, design, and construction.
-These features need a comparison as you match them to your needs.
-That is what this article is about.
+It was a journey full of errors and comparisons contributing to the discussion.
+Among other features, you need to pay attention to speed, dust collection system, durability, height, design and construction.
+These features need to be compared to match your needs.
+This is precisely what this article is about.